drestwn/IDEA-app-MOBILE/README.md

 run npx sequelise db:seed:all

 if all is runing smooth,
-then npx nodemon app.js to start the server
+then npx nodemon app.js to start the server both on app and user folder

 Feel free to contac me for the following project.